BigDataIA-Spring2023-Team-08/project-refined-job-postings/README.md

 3) **publish_s3_jobs_data_report DAG** -

 > `Task`: ***publish_s3_jobs_data_report DAG*** uploads the html validation reports executed by the previous dag to a result folder of the S3 bucket which can then be viewed through static web hosting.

+### AWS CloudWatch
+Logging is an essential part of any code/application.
+It gives us details about code functioning and can be helpful while testing out the code.
+Not only this, logging user level actions also gives an idea about what actions are being performed both in the UI as well as the functions being executed in our backend.
+We implement logs using AWS CloudWatch.

+Set up for logging to AWS CloudWatch:
+For this, you need to set up an IAM AWS user with a policy attached for full access to logs.
+After this, generate your credentials as previously done for the boto3 client and store these logging credentials in the .env configuration file as AWS_LOG_ACCESS_KEY and AWS_LOG_SECRET_KEY.

+After this, we create a log group within CloudWatch and 3 different log streams as follows:
+  - <b>api:</b> to store logs of all activity related to the FastAPI endpoints calls, response code & messages
+  - <b>airflow:</b> logs for Airflow DAGs run
+  - <b>ui:</b> logs the pages user opens while running our application, or when any error response is encountered.
+Also notes when a DAG is triggered or API endpoint is called

 ## How to run the application locally